codalab/worksheets-examples/01-basics/README.md

 This tutorial provides an overview of how to set up CodaLab and use it for performing experiments and sharing results.

-We'll train some models to tackle the MNLI (Multi-Genre Natural Language Inference) task, drawn from the GLUE (General Language Understanding Evaluation) benchmark:
+We'll train some models to tackle the SNLI (Stanford Natural Language Inference) task from:

 ```
 @InProceedings{conneau2017infersent,